-Nothing says the future is here louder than a steering yoke, and the new Model X has it.
-Besides the love it or hate it yoke-style steering, there’s a more entertainment-friendly new touchscreen infotainment system.
-It’s a 17-inch horizontal display with 2200×1300 resolution with up to 10 teraflops of processing power that allows console-level gaming.
+Nothing says future louder than a steering yoke, and the new Model X has it.
+Besides the love it or hate it yoke-style steering, there’s an entertainment-friendly new touchscreen infotainment system.
+The 17-inch horizontal display with 2200×1300 resolution with up to 10 teraflops of processing power allows console-level gaming.

-Featured Image Source: Twitter/wilsonlam
+Featured Image Source: Twitter/Tesla